shrimpcast/shrimpcast/README.md

 ### Why [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)?

 Because it's entirely open-source, supports HTTP-FLV for low-latency streaming, and performs admirably.
->Note: As of v1.2.1, we are also testing [restreamer](https://github.com/datarhei/restreamer).
-You can pass the flag --restreamer on the install script to use it instead of [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)
+>Note: As of v1.2.1, you can pass the flag --restreamer on the install script to use [restreamer](https://github.com/datarhei/restreamer) instead of [srs-stack/5.12.21](https://github.com/ossrs/oryx/releases/tag/v5.12.21)

 ### Can I use another media server?